Cinnamon Rolls: In

 blender, or two knives, until the mixture is crumbly.

 the dough into a 12 inch (30 cm) square.
-Sprinkle the filling evenly
+Lightly brush the surface of the dough

-over the rolled out dough and top with raisins (if desired).
-Lightly brush one
+over the rolled out dough and top with raisins and/or nuts (if desired).
+Gently press the

 end of the dough with a little half-and-half or light cream (to seal the edges